Rethinking WHAT we Teach: Content and Language Integrated Learning

 - What cultural content is important for your students to know?

 - How can variations keep CBIS fresh and interesting?

-- How can students learn grammar from comprehensible narrative?
+- How can students learn grammar from totally comprehensible narratives?

 - How can you start doing some CBS in your classes?